AndrejPetelin/BinaryHeap.js/README.md

 - .peek(): returns a deep copy of the top element of the heap.
 The returned element can safely be modified without affecting the stability of the binary heap.
    Asymptotic complexity O(1).

+- .peek_unsafe(): same as peek() but does not deep-copy.
+Use when deep-copy doesn't work or recursion for cloning would be too deep but ensure you don't modify returned objects.

 - .peekArray(n): returns an array of n deep-copied elements from the heap.
 The function does not affect the heap, nor does modifying the elements of the returned array.
    Asymptotic complexity O(n * log(n)) where n is the number of elements being retrieved.

+- .peekArray_unsafe(n): same as peekArray(n) but does not deep-copy.
+Use when deep-copy doesn't work or recursion for cloning would be too deep but ensure you don't modify returned objects.

 - .size(): returns the number of elements on the heap.
 Constant time.